 The multiple levels of sex offenses are defined in Chapter 31 of the Pennsylvania Crimes Code.
-Consent with regard to sexual activity requires both verbal assent and physical enthusiasm from a sober person.
-Domestic violence, dating violence and stalking are not specifically defined in the Pennsylvania Crimes Code; however, offenses which constitute various forms of assault and harassment are defined in Chapter 27.
+Consent with regard to sexual activity requires both verbal assent and physical enthusiasm from a sober person (see Lincoln University Sexual Misconduct Policy, page 7).
+Domestic violence, dating violence and stalking are not defined specifically in the Pennsylvania Crimes Code; however, assault and harassment are defined in Chapter 27.